 My Dog Ate Turtle Food, Now What?

 If your dog has eaten only a small amount of turtle food off the floor, then he should be OK.
 On the other hand, if he’s eaten an entire container of turtle food, your fur baby may not feel too good.
 He may vomit and have diarrhea, which should be short-lived.
+It is always best to call the vet and provide them with a list of ingredients in the turtle food so that they can check there is nothing in them that could pose a risk to your dog.

 If the vomiting and diarrhea last longer than 12-24 hours or he develops other symptoms, then it’s best to call the vet.
-If you need to take your dog to see the vet, then be sure to bring the turtle food packaging along (if possible).
+If you need to take your dog to see the vet, then be sure to bring the turtle food packaging along if possible.
 The vet will be able to read the ingredients and ensure there are no toxins in the food that could harm your dog.

 In most cases, dogs who eat turtle food should be OK.
 And if they need to see the vet, the prognosis is excellent.
 They should make a complete recovery!
 And in the future, they may avoid turtle food like the plague!